pfreney/Apple-II-Joystick-and-Paddles-tester/README.md

 ## Introduction

-As a collector of Apple hardware, I had a few (+30) Apple joysticks and paddles to test.
-As I didn't want to risk damaging an Apple IIe for the tests, a short circuit in old equipment can happen very quickly, so I decided to build myself a little test circuit.
+As a collector of Apple hardware, I had over 30 Apple joysticks and paddles to test.
+I didn't want to risk damaging an Apple IIe during the tests, as a short circuit in old equipment can happen very easily.

 ![Screenshot of the Apple Joystick and Paddles.](/pictures/joystick_and_paddles.jpg)

 The specifications were :
 - test the directions by displaying the coordinates on the screen and a moving cursor;
-- test the two buttons PB0 and PB1, display the result on the screen and light an LED for each.
+- test the two buttons, PB0 and PB1, displaying the result on the screen and lighting an LED for each.

 The joysticks and paddles used with Apple IIs are very simply constructed: two potentiometers for the four directions, two resistors and two buttons.
 The schematics of the joystick and paddles are available in this repository.